HWO-Yield-Visualizations/yieldplotlib/README.md

 cd yieldplotlib
 pip install -e .
 ```
-For more information on this please also see the
+For more information on yieldplotlib development, please also see the
 [Developer Documentation](https://yieldplotlib.readthedocs.io/en/latest/user/dev.html).

 Authors